tadvaas/blog/Untrap Your iPhone: Regain Control and Focus.md

 ## Why Are We Doing This?
 The steps above aren’t just about decluttering your phone—they’re about reclaiming your focus, time, and mental space.
 Here’s the reasoning:

-- Social Media: Checking it on a computer makes the experience intentional, not habitual.
+- **Social Media**: Checking it on a computer makes the experience intentional, not habitual.
-- Notifications: By silencing them, you remove external triggers and distractions.
+- **Notifications**: By silencing them, you remove external triggers and distractions.
-- App Organisation: A structured phone keeps you focused and discourages mindless browsing.
+- **App Organisation**: A structured phone keeps you focused and discourages mindless browsing.
-- Email: Promotional emails are attention traps; filtering them ensures they don’t waste your time.
+- **Email**: Promotional emails are attention traps; filtering them ensures they don’t waste your time.

 Your iPhone should serve you—not the other way around.
 By removing distracting apps, silencing notifications, organising your screens, and fixing your email, you can break free from the phone trap.
 These steps are simple but powerful and will help you regain control over your attention and time.